lukasturcani/stk/docs/source/ea.rst

 if you want to analyse the output of the EA generation-wise.

-``errors.log`` is a file which contains every exception and its traceback encountered by the GA during its run.
+``errors.log`` is a file which contains every exception and its traceback encountered by the EA during its run.

 ``progress.log`` is a file which lists which molecules make up each generation, and their respective fitness values.